JonasMoss/univariateML/vignettes/overview.md

 ![plot of chunk qqplots](figure/qqplots-1.png)

-The QQ plot shows that neither Weibull nor Gamma fits the data very well.
+The Q-Q plot shows that neither Weibull nor Gamma fits the data very well.

-If you prefer PP plots to QQ plots take a look at `?ppplotml` instead.
+If you prefer P-P plots to Q-Q plots take a look at `?ppplotml` instead.

-# Plot Densities
+## Plot Densities

 Use the `plot`, `lines` and `points` generics to plot the densities.